taxrolls/taxrolls.github.io/about.md

 ## About

-The Tax Rolls of Medieval Paris is a TEI-based digital edition of the seven extant tax rolls from the *taille* levied on the city of Paris by Philip the Fair between 1292 and 1313.
+The Tax Rolls of Medieval Paris is a TEI (Text Encoding Initiative)-based digital edition of the seven extant tax rolls from the *tailles* levied on the city of Paris by [Philip the Fair](../html/personography.html#P04) between 1292 and 1313.
 These documents provide a wealth of information about the individual people, demographics, and history of the city.

-The organization of the tax rolls is relatively simple: by parish and *quête* (district), and containing a list of taxpayers and the amount of tax paid (or owed).
+The information presented in the tax rolls appears relatively simple at first glance, organized by parish and *quête* (district), and containing lists of taxpayers and the amount of tax paid (or owed).
 However, a closer look reveals personal, occupational, topographical, and financial data, which the TEI markup can make available for searching, cross-referencing, mapping, tabulating, and exporting.

 ### Background